| | |

 Real self-care goes beyond bubble baths.
 It’s about respecting your energy.
 Fueling your body.
 Resting before you’re exhausted.
 Saying no without guilt.
 Creating boundaries that protect your peace.

-9. Stop the Scroll — Start Creating Your Own Life
+9. Stop the Scroll and Start Creating Your Own Life

 Nothing kills joy faster than comparison.

-Scrolling through filtered versions of other people’s lives creates the illusion that you’re not doing enough.
+Scrolling through filtered versions of other people’s lives can create the illusion that you’re not doing enough.
 That you’re behind.
 That you should be somewhere else by now.

 But here’s the truth: You are not behind.
 You are on a path no one else can walk.